 MORE PRECIOUS METALS FOR YOUR COLLECTION

 No matter what type of metal you find, it can all be turned into precious metals.
-Whether you save up all of your modern coins, sell a detecting find, or sell scrap metals, that money can used to buy silver rounds or bars.
+Whether you save up all of your modern coins, sell a detecting find, or sell scrap metals, that money can used to buy silver coins or bars.
 Digging a clad quarter isn’t that exciting by itself, but if you save them all they add up quickly and you can benefit by being able to buy more silver or gold for your own collection.